q3769/conseq4j/README.md

 naturally the case e.g. when the client is under the management of a messaging provider running a single caller thread.
 Otherwise, if the caller is multi-threading during task submission, then it means the execution order does not matter;
-it is considered "safe" to execute the concurrently-submitted tasks in any order regardless of the sequence keys, which renders the API moot in terms of sequencing.
+it is considered "safe" to execute the concurrently-submitted tasks in any order regardless of the sequence keys, which renders the sequencing part of the API moot.
 The reason is that the conseq4j API, or even the JDK for that matter, has no guarantee on how the concurrent submission threads are actually scheduled; by definition, there is no much thing as sequence among concurrently submitted tasks from different threads.